Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-As will be seen when going to Page 1 above, Torvanger was in Prince Rupert when the Germans invaded Norway on Apr.
+As will be seen when going to Page 1 of the archive documents, Torvanger was in Prince Rupert when war broke out in Norway on Apr.
 9-1940, having arrived there from Yokohama.
 Her final destination was Vancouver, where she arrived Apr.
 15.

-With lumber and zinc for Liverpool, she's listed in station 26 of the Halifax-U.K. Convoy HX 45 in May/June-1940, having joined from Bermuda.
-In July, we find her in Convoy OB 180, departing Liverpool on July 7-1940, dispersed July 10.
-Her destination is not given, but from Page 1, we learn that she arrived New York on July 23.
+With lumber and zinc for Liverpool, she's listed in station 26 of the Halifax-U.K. Convoy HX 45 in May/June-1940, having joined with the Bermuda portion.
+She arrived Liverpool on June 7, and it looks like she subsequently remained there for a month.
+In July we find her, along with Solhavn and Varøy, in Convoy OB 180, departing Liverpool on July 7, dispersed July 10 - ref. link provided within the Voyage Record above (A. Hague has also included Barøy, but this must be an error as this ship was in the Homefleet).
+Torvanger's destination is not given, but from the archive document, we learn that she arrived New York on July 23, proceeding to Philadelphia that same day.
 On Aug.
-12, she headed back to the U.K. in Convoy HX 65 from Halifax, bound for Glasgow with steel and scrap iron, and the following month, she's listed as bound for Panama from Glasgow in station 74 of Convoy OB 221, which originated in Liverpool on Sept.
+12, she headed back to the U.K. in Convoy HX 65 from Halifax, which lost several ships (follow the link for details).
+She was bound for Glasgow with steel and scrap iron, arriving there on Aug.
+30, and a month later, she's listed as bound for Panama from Glasgow in station 74 of Convoy OB 221, which originated in Liverpool on Sept.
 29 and dispersed Oct.
-3. Gallia and Solfonn are also listed (Askeladden was scheduled, but did not sail).
-According to the archive document, Torvanger arrived Cristobal Oct.
+3. Gallia and Solfonn are also listed (Askeladden was scheduled, but did not sail - again, see links in the table above).
+According to Page 1, Torvanger arrived Cristobal Oct.
 21, proceeding to Brisbane a couple of days later.
-(The external website that I've linked to below has more on the OB convoys mentioned here).
+Her 1941 voyages also start on this document.

 Final Fate - 1942: